-Generally, the procedures used by NERC are appropriate for developing and approving reliability standards.
+The procedures used by NERC are appropriate for developing and approving routine reliability standards.
 The process allows extensive opportunities for industry and public comment.
 The public nature of the reliability standards development process can be a strength of the process.
 However, it can be an impediment when measures or actions need to be taken to address threats to national security quickly, effectively and in a manner that protects against the disclosure of security-sensitive information.
 The current procedures used under section 215 for the development and approval of reliability standards do not provide an effective and timely means of addressing urgent cyber or other national security risks to the bulk power system, particularly in emergency situations.
 Certain circumstances, such as those involving national security, may require immediate action, while the reliability standard procedures take too long to implement efficient and timely corrective steps.
+On September 3, 2010, FERC approved a new reliability standards process manual filed by NERC.
+While this manual includes a process for developing a standard related to a confidential issue, the new process is untested and it is unclear how the process would be implemented.

 FERC rules governing review and establishment of reliability standards allow the agency to direct the ERO to develop and propose reliability standards under an expedited schedule.
 For example, FERC could order the ERO to submit a reliability standard to address a reliability vulnerability within 60 days.
 Also, NERC's rules of procedure include a provision for approval of "urgent action" standards that can be completed within 60 days and which may be further expedited by a written finding by the NERC board of trustees that an extraordinary and immediate threat exists to bulk power system reliability or national security.
 However, it is not clear NERC could meet this schedule in practice.
 Moreover, faced with a national security threat to reliability, there may be a need to act decisively in hours or days, rather than weeks, months or years.
 That would not be feasible even under the urgent action process.
 In the meantime, the bulk power system would be left vulnerable to a known national security threat.
-Moreover, existing procedures, including the urgent action procedure, would widely publicize both the vulnerability and the proposed solutions, thus increasing the risk of hostile actions before the appropriate solutions are implemented.
+Moreover, existing procedures, including the urgent action procedure, could widely publicize both the vulnerability and the proposed solutions, thus increasing the risk of hostile actions before the appropriate solutions are implemented.